Assessment and Research

 Summer Assessment Camp

-Goals of DSA Summer Assessment Camp:
+Goals of Summer Assessment Camp

-- Increase assessment capacity within the Division of Student Affairs
+- Increase assessment capacity within Student Affairs

 - Develop confident assessment leaders